BuffRobotics2018/Current-Events-Robot-Programs/README.md

 ALSO: Make sure you remember to write your summary every day!

 ---
-NOTE!: The "Core Program" file will only work with a specific "version" of RobotC.
+NOTE!: The robot code files will only work with a specific "version" of RobotC.
 You will know if the version is the correct if the "text functions" menu has the items "~Control Structures", "Natural Language", "Sensors", "Sound", and "Timing".
 If these items don't match up with the ones shown, then the code will pop up errors.
 Please make sure you are using the correct RobotC.